-“Melody and I emailed back and forth, I was able to ask her questions and she was so pleasant to work with.
-Her rate was reasonable.
-Melody arrived right on time and proceeded to do awesome portraits of seven eight-year old girls.
+“Melody was so pleasant to work with and proceeded to do awesome portraits of seven eight-year old girls.
 The way she connected with each girl was amazing as were the portraits.
 She was a delightful addition to the party and I highly recommend her.
 Both for her personal style and her work as an artist.
 She deserves more than five stars!!” -Linda Macaluso via Gigsalad, November 2018, Caricatures

 “Melody prepared excellent sketches and renderings ahead of schedule, and adhered to all of the guidelines put out by the City.
 In addition, when another artist backed out of the project mid-way through, Melody absorbed that artists portion of the work, and doubled the number of mini-murals she was creating.
 It is not any artist who can perform and produce high quality artwork in public view, let alone during a very hot, very populated street festival in the middle of July.
 Melody did so without issue, spending extra hours to make sure each site was prepared, mural completed to the top quality, and then sealed for protection.
 Throughout the weekend, the beauty and quality of her work attracted the attention of on-lookers and fans who would sometimes decide to stop and chat with her for hours.
 Melody conversed with these folks in a friendly manner and never once complained about the process or circumstances.
 Beyond her friendly disposition, the style and quality of her artwork is generally inviting and attractive to the general public.” -Ryan Patterson, Public Art Administrator, Baltimore Office of Promotion & The Arts, 2015 Artscape Festival, Storm Drain Murals